All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Do caffeine pills reduce semaglutide's weight loss effectiveness?

-No. Caffeine does not interfere with the way semaglutide works.
+No. Caffeine doesn't interfere with the way semaglutide works.
 In fact, caffeine mildly increases metabolic rate, which may slightly complement your weight loss efforts.
-The important thing is that caffeine does not reduce appetite suppression or block GLP-1 receptor activation.
+The important thing is that caffeine doesn't reduce appetite suppression or block GLP-1 receptor activation.

 Can I take caffeine pills on an empty stomach while on semaglutide?

-We do not recommend it.
-Taking caffeine on an empty stomach increases gastric acid production and heightens nausea risk, which is already elevated on semaglutide.
+We don't recommend it.
+Taking caffeine on an empty stomach increases gastric acid production and heightens nausea risk, which is already improved on semaglutide.
 Even a small snack like crackers or a handful of nuts can buffer the stomach enough to reduce discomfort.

 Are caffeine pills better than energy drinks for semaglutide patients?